BachPhu/Obsidian-Notes/School/Notes/Essay 1.md

 	- less quality
 - Public misunderstanding
 	- bc of the long reputation
+- state of science community
+	- need to be more open
+	- use journalist to communicate for more effective result
+---
 # Interaction
 - more info not = quality and more educate for the audience
 - public and politic